 What Causes Drains To Clog?

 Before you begin figuring out the methods to unclog a shower drain you have first to find out the cause behind it.
 From the kitchen sinks to the basins in the bathroom, every corner of your house is prone to plumbing issues such as bathroom sink leakages and clogs.
 Strands of hair, soap scum, food particles, and excessive oil or grease are only some of the items that block the water passage, causing the drains to clog.
 Using a strainer or a drain mesh reduces the risk of debris accumulation and drain clogging considerably.
+You can also visit the URL here to learn about the recurring plumbing issues and its solution.

 Standard Techniques for Unclogging Drains